AI Trail Analysis

 Regulations⌄

-- Leave No Trace principles (pack it in, pack it out)
+- Practice Leave No Trace principles

-- Pets must be leashed
+- Dogs must be leashed

 Nearby amenities⌄

-- AMC Pinkham Notch Visitor Center
+- Pinkham Notch Visitor Center (AMC)